netlify/eslint-config-node/README.md

 ## How to add to a new Node.js repository

 - `npm install -D @netlify/eslint-config-node husky cross-env npm-run-all`
-- Add the following `.eslintrc.js` at the root.
+- Add the following `.eslintrc.js` to the root of the project.
 Individual `rules` and `overrides` can be tweaked for the specific project.

 ```js
 const { overrides } = require('@netlify/eslint-config-node')